 Surveyor and cartographic technician

-Although some positions in the field require advanced education, most surveyors can only enter this specialized profession with a high school diploma.
-That option, however, will soon be out of the question as robotics and other technological advancements make their skills obsolete.
+Although some positions in the field require advanced education, most surveyors can enter this specialized profession with only a high school diploma.
+That option, however, will soon be off the table as robotics and other technological advances make their skills obsolete.

 Driver

-Job insecurity will soon become a reality for millions of drivers of all types, thanks largely to automation and the increase in driverless vehicles.
-Among the toughest and probably the hardest hit will be bus drivers.
+Job insecurity will soon become a reality for millions of drivers of all types, thanks largely to automation and the rise of driverless vehicles.
+Among the hardest hit and probably the most affected will be the bus drivers.
 Self-driving electric buses are already a reality being tested in several European cities.

 Miner

-The lunatics promoting the comeback of the coal industry may also tell unemployed Blockbuster employees that movie rental shops are about to reopen.
+The crazies promoting the return of the coal industry might as well be telling unemployed Blockbuster employees that they're about to reopen movie rental stores.
 Pure science fiction.
 Today, technology does most of the work.
 Tomorrow, coal will collapse as the world adopts cleaner energy sources.

 Prepress technician

-There was a time when printers organized individual letters for each page of a publication before it went to print.
-The technology eliminated that work and ushered in the era of the prepress technician, who oversees materials before presses start running.
-Thanks to the most sophisticated publishing software, however, the situation has changed once again and this industry (already in crisis of its own) will lose half of its jobs in 10 years.
+There was a time when printers arranged individual letters for each page of a publication before it went to print.
+Technology has eliminated that job and ushered in the era of the prepress technician, who oversees materials before the presses start running.
+Thanks to more sophisticated publishing software, however, the situation has changed once again and this industry (already in crisis) will lose half its jobs in 10 years.

 Fast food worker